oscillatingneutrino/E-commerce-/README.md

 - [Acknowledgments](#Acknowledgements)

 ## Project Background
 TEMU, the 2nd ranked E-Commerce site has seen recent growth amongst the general public as a result of its convenience and affordability, posing as a competitor to Amazon.
-Being a Chinese site, it is capable of being affected by new tariffs.
+Being a Chinese site, it is affected by new tariffs.
 This project analyzes the effects of tariffs and gives possible solutions to minimize the effects of tariffs on profitability.

 ## Tariffs Affecting E-Commerce From China
 Data from TEMU's profits for the 2nd quarter has been made available, and thus data from 2024 Q3 to 2025 Q2 is used.
-As such, information of tariffs only up to June 30th is used.
+As such, the effect of tariffs only up to June 30th is used.
 Following is a simple timeline of tariffs passed relevant to e-commerce from China.

 ## Quarter on Quarter Growth